How Old Was Jehoiachin, 8 or 18?

 But then the St. Joseph NAB of 1970 and the New Jerusalem bible of 1985 rejected the traditional Hebrew reading and went with "EIGHTEEN years old".
 But wait!
 They are not done yet.
 Now the 2009 Catholic Public Domain Version of the Sacred Bible has come out, and it once again goes back to the traditional Hebrew reading of "Jehoiachin was EIGHT years old when he had begun to reign".
 You can see this 2009 Catholic version here -

-The versions that have rejected the Hebrew text and followed SOME Septuagint versions (some of them supposedly say 8 while others have 18.
-The most common Septuagint version is that of Brenton's LXX printed by Zondervan.
-I have a hard copy of this and it clearly says EIGHT years and not 18!), the Syriac, the NIV, Darby's, New Century Version, Bible in Basic English 1961, Dan Wallace and company's NET version, the Holman Standard 2003, The Message, the Common English bible, the Living Translation, the Catholic St. Joseph New American bible 1970, the Catholic New Jerusalem bible 1985 and the ESV 2007 edition.
+The versions that have rejected the Hebrew text and followed ONE Septuagint version while rejecting the other TWO Septuagint versions (Vaticanus and Sinaiticus say 8 while the Alexandrinus copy say 18.) are the Syriac, the NIV, Darby's, New Century Version, Bible in Basic English 1961, Dan Wallace and company's NET version, the Holman Standard 2003, The Message, the Common English bible, the Living Translation, the Catholic St. Joseph New American bible 1970, the Catholic New Jerusalem bible 1985, the ESV 2007 and 2011 editions, the Jehovah Witness New World Translation and now the NASB 2020 edition.

-The ESV 2001 edition said "EIGHT years old" but then they changed it again in 2007 to "18 years old" after "further scholarly inquiry, don't ya know".
+The ESV 2001 edition said "EIGHT years old" but then they changed it in 2007 to read "18 years old" after "further scholarly inquiry", don't ya know.

 The NIV has rejected the Hebrew text over 80 times, while the NASB has done the same, but not always in the same places, over 40 times, and the ESV more times than them both.
 The King James Bible is the only major, popular English translation that is based solely on the Hebrew Masoretic text.

 So, how do we reconcile the apparent contradiction between 8 and 18?
-Here are the three best possible explanations I have come across without changing the Hebrew texts nor the King James Bible.
+Here are the two best possible explanations I have come across without changing the Hebrew texts nor the King James Bible.

 The Geneva Bible notes: "36:9 Jehoiachin was eight years old when he began to reign, and he reigned three months and ten days in Jerusalem: and he did that which was evil in the sight of the LORD.
 That is, he began his reign at eight years old, and reigned ten years when his father was alive, and after his father's death, which was in his eighteenth year, he reigned alone three months and ten days."